 Lesson #2: Find a Niche Which You Can Dominate

 The more people there are in a certain field the harder it becomes to thrive there.
 Tougher to grow and to master the specific subject because most of the time you’ll be working on stealing attention from others, not working on your craft.

 We tend to like popular trends and fashionable ideas because we see a lot of people thriving there.
 A lot of people succeeding.

-Nowadays is harder to ignore these trends and to stay indifferent of them.
+Nowadays is harder to ignore these trends and to stay indifferent to them.
 Our social media profiles are bombarded with messages and images of people who seemingly have it all by traveling the world or by taking pictures all day.
-Naturally, by seeing all this fluff, we begin to want to their life and their success.
+Naturally, by seeing all this fluff, we begin to desire their lifestyle and their success.
 Because, as you most probably know, the mind wants what the eye sees.
 By exposing yourself to more travelers who explore the world, or by creators who build apps for phones, you’ll instinctively want to try these things.
 Beware though, the most popular trends are never easy to master.
 You need to find a specific niche where you can grow.

 Even though finding a niche is hard and often takes years, it’s worth it.
-It’s best to be known as an expert at something that’s not that common – for example, calligraphy.
-Otherwise, you’ll be one of the many who can paint a picture with a brush.
+It’s best to be known as an expert at something that’s not that common – for example, calligraphy – instead of being of the many who can only share pictures online.

-What you can do is the following: Once you choose a field that particularly attracts you, say medicine, you can then proceed and dig deeper.
-Narrow the area and then find a field that’s not crowded with competitors but still have opportunities for progress and success.
+What you can do is the following: Once you choose a field that attracts your interest, say medicine, proceed and dig deeper.
+Narrow the area to find a field that’s not so crowded with competitors but still has opportunities for progress and success.

 If you don’t let fear slow you down and you continue to create-improve-repeat you’ll, at some point, understand that you have nothing left to learn in this environment.
 At this moment, you’ve mastered the field.
 Congrats.
 Now share your experience with others.